dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 ## **✅ Key Guidelines**

-- Keep it under 20 words.
+- Keep it under 20 words.10-15 Words
 - Avoid rare abbreviations and punctuation marks like colons or question marks.
 - Make sure it reflects the main topic or finding of your study.
 - Begin with the subject, not the method.
 - Use simple and searchable language that helps others find your paper easily.
+- Aviod vague Phrases " A study of X)

 ## Example Titles: